An Important Element of Design – Texture

 Workability:

-- The workability also depends on the texture of a material.
+• The workability also depends on the texture of the material.
 For instance, the rough surface of plaster gives a secure binding capacity for the tiles to place.

 Textures of Materials :